Common Name: Katsura, Katsura tree

+The Katsura tree will grow to heights of 40-60' tall.
+Its bark is light gray and flaky, slightly shaggy.
+Leaves are simple and grow in opposite to sub-opposite leaf arrangement.
 The beautiful heart-shaped leaves and brilliant fall colors of Katsura make it ideal for use as an ornamental.
-It displays a rounded crown with reddish purple leaves emerging in the spring, eventually becoming bright golds, oranges, and reds in the fall.
+It displays a rounded crown with reddish-purple leaves emerging in the spring, eventually becoming bright golds, oranges, and reds in the fall.
 The autumn leaves have been said to give off a smell similar to cinnamon in late autumn, especially immediately after falling.
 This tree is becoming a favorite of those who are looking for a decorative species that will be attractive all year round.

 Where it grows:

 Spring planting is best to allow root development.
 The Katsura tree is shallow-rooted and will benefit from a layer of mulch to maintain a cool root environment.
 Additionally, this tree is drought-sensitive and should be watered in dry conditions.

 This tree is best suited for lawns or parkways.

 Native to China and Japan.